Maxwell-Foox/Maxwell-Foox/README.md

 - 👋 Hi, I’m @Maxwell-Foox
 - 👀 I’m interested in learning about technology and how it changes the world.
-- 🌱 I’m currently learning C++ along with other major required curriculum.
+- 🌱 I’m currently learning C++ along with other degree required curriculum.

 <!---
 Maxwell-Foox/Maxwell-Foox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.